USGS-R/training-curriculum/content/course-specific-material/introR-CDI-May17.md

 ### Script files

 [This zip file](https://drive.google.com/file/d/0B54YFPSk4XN8NlVZcUdzRHJDa0U) contains the project folder and `.Rproj` file with the scripts that the instructors created in the class.
 Download and unzip to access.
+Note that these were scripts created for instructional purposes only.

 ### Additional resources